Malankara Church: Disputes and Court Cases

 The final verdict which came on 12 July 1889 from the Royal Court of Travancore, upheld the conservative position on the Syriac Orthodox Patriarchate of Antioch, as being the only competent ecclesiastical authority historically authorized to ordain and appoint bishops to the Malankara Metropolitan.
-The ruling declared Dionysious V the rightful Malankara Metropolitan owing to his loyalty to the Antiochian patriarchate known as Jacobite Syrian Christian Church wherefrom he received direct consecration and his acceptance by the majority of Malankara Christians.
+The ruling declared Dionysious V the rightful Malankara Metropolitan owing to the acceptance by the vast majority of Malankara Christians and appointment by Syriac Orthodox Patriarchate of Antioch wherefrom he received direct consecration.
 The judgement also dismissed all claims of the reformists and their leader Thomas Athanasius to the Metropolitanate or its assets.
 They separated and established the Reformed Mar Thoma Syrian Church.
+In the 1950s, a faction that demanded further conformity to Protestant doctrines, surfaced within the Mar Thoma Syrian Church.
+In 1961, they split and formed the St. Thomas Evangelical Church of India.

-However this faction underwent a further split in 1912 due to internal disputes and the question of autonomy.Gregorios & Roberson, p.
-285. The faction that supported the Patriarch of Antioch was known as Bava Kakshi (Patriarch faction) and those who supported Dionysios VI, the then Malankara Metropolitan, came to be called Methran Kakshi (bishop faction).
-The former came to be known as the Malankara Orthodox Syrian Church and the latter, initially known as the Malankara Syrian Orthodox Church, adopted the title Jacobite Syrian Christian Church.
-On 3 July 2017, the Supreme Court of India passed a judgement in favor of the Malankara Orthodox Syrian Church on the question of authority and dispute among the two factions.
+However this church underwent a further split in 1912 due to internal disputes and the question of autonomy.
+The faction that supported the Patriarch of Antioch was known as Bava Kakshi (Patriarch faction), and those who supported the Malankara Metropolitan came to be called Methran Kakshi (bishop faction).
+The former came to be known as the Jacobite Syrian Christian Church, which was incorporated into an arch-diocese of the Syriac Orthodox Church later, and the latter, initially known as the Malankara Yakkobaya Orthodox Syrian Church, which adopted the name of the Malankara Orthodox Syrian Church.
+On 3 July 2017, the Supreme Court of India passed a judgement in favour of the Malankara Orthodox Syrian Church on the question of who is the legitimate Malankara Metropolitan and who has the authority to manage the affairs of the Malankara Church and its properties.
+It equivocally declared the 1934 Constitution of the Malankara Church a valid document to administer the church and ended the legal dispute among the two factions.